 The fund will provide grants up to $2,500 to community-based organizations (nonprofits, schools or municipalities) that agree to advance the work of the 2020 Census with populations identified to be at risk of an undercount.

-- A school or educational institution operating in the City of Pittsburgh and/or Allegheny County.
+- A school or educational institution operating in the City of Pittsburgh and/or Allegheny County, or

 - A municipality in Allegheny County.

 NOTE: If you are a community-based organization that is not a school, a municipality or an incorporated 501(c)(3), you must obtain a fiscal sponsor that is an eligible 501(c)(3) in Allegheny County.
-If your organization has questions about how to obtain a fiscal sponsor, please contact Emmie Calland at callande [at] pghfdn.org.
+If your organization has questions about how to obtain a fiscal sponsor, please contact India Hunter at hunteri [at] pghfdn.org.

 Proposals should focus on outreach activities to increase participation in the 2020 census.
 The outreach must benefit historically undercounted and hard-to-count communities throughout Allegheny County.
 Historically undercounted populations include: seniors; people of color; foreign born residents; children ages birth to five; low-income residents; persons experiencing homelessness; persons with disabilities and persons who do not live in traditional housing.